manoelpqueiroz/galactipy/CONTRIBUTING.md

     without altering
     their behaviour;
   - Markdown files are modified;
+  - Modifications to `cookiecutter.json` encompass
+    only hidden variables
+    and do not alter user inputs;
+  - Existing Jinja statements in template files are updated without modifications to logic
+    (i.e., `if`/`else`/`endif` statement additions or removals);
 - Update **MAJOR** versions when:
   - Project generation behaviour is modified without modifications